Available 24h

 Despite efforts to save the workforce, the factory was ultimately closed in 1990.

-It wasn’t until 1993 that Alvino returned to the forefront by founding Nuove Forme, from which he retired after eight years due to health reasons.
+It was only in 1993 that Alvino returned to the forefront by founding Nuove Forme, from which he retired after eight years due to health reasons.

 Alvino passed away in 2009 at the age of 90.
 His career was an incredibly fulfilling journey marked by humility, technique, passion, and creativity.